dogstyle/page/README.md

 ## Why
 Page.js is a humble attempt at organizing JavaScript loaded onto a page into logical groups that cannot conflict.

-Because there are many different ways writing javascript, often there are many different approaches to declaring variables on a page.
-Since the `Window` object is the location for all global variables, it can be difficult to find your way when working with code you've never seen before.
+Because there are many different ways to writing javascript, often there are many different approaches to declaring variables on a page.
+Since the `window` object is the location for all global variables, it can be difficult to find your way when working with code you've never seen before.

 As a demonstration, open up your `console` , preferably in chrome, and type `window`.
 Once you expand this, you will see hundreds and hundreds of variables.

-Often variables will be defined at all different places inside a HTML file, or the many javascript files linked to it. and often they will reference other variables that are likewise scattered.
-This is a messy style to inherit and is quite dangerous since it is too easy to overide a variable and break code.
+Often variables will be defined at all different places inside a HTML file, and they will fully load at different times as well through various linked files.
+Often they will reference other variables that are likewise scattered.
+It's a mess because there is no order to it.
+This is a messy style to inherit and is quite dangerous since it is so easy to overide a variable and break code.

-What PAGE does is declares a single global variable, that your app can store everything in and access everything asyncrhonously.
-The method to add and retrieve from this global variable are standardized into either an asynchronous or synchronous return.
-Once the *Constructor* - or - *Object* - or - *Function* is avaialable, it calls back and returns it.
+What PAGE does is declares a single global variable in which you decide what goes in it.
+It's your app's wrap.
+Adding and retrieving properties are all done asyncrhonously.
+The method to add and retrieve from this global variable are standardized into either an asynchronous or synchronous return style.
+Once the *Constructor* - or - *Object* - or - *Function* is avaialable, it triggers the callback function, and gives you access to the scope of the returned object as well as your local scope.

 Much like jQuery has the `$(document).ready` method, PAGE has the `PAGE.wait` mehtod.
 Only PAGE can load anything you feed it.

-Certain conventions are part of the dog style.
-+ a `dog` object is constructed and then returned, think of it as `this`
-+ there is an `init()` function.
-These are for things that require loading time perhaps.
-Return the dog first, then add to it.
-The object will be preserved

 #### An Organized PAGE